 Regardless of the SCA determination, the accounting for the Association's interest in its License Agreement with SCDOT is unchanged.
 Such interest in the License Agreement remains an intangible asset properly recognized and amortized over the term of the License Agreement.
-Accordingly, the Association is complying with SCDOT's request to reevaluate its financial statement presentation.
-Therefore, in these comparative 2019 and 2018 financial statements, the Association's intangible interest in its License Agreement is now presented within capital assets, and the 2018 allocation of the components of net position (deficit) has changed.
-See Note 11 for detailed information regarding the reallocation of 2018 net position (deficit).
+Accordingly, the Association has complied with SCDOT's request to reevaluate its financial statement presentation.
+Therefore, in these comparative 2020 and 2019 financial statements, the Association's intangible interest in its License Agreement is now presented within capital assets.